 - Return on Investment: Average tuition fees in Canada falls at half the price of its neighbour – the USA.
 On comparing with other popular study-abroad spots like the UK, Europe or Australia, Canada offers a ton of scholarships that make studying here a bang for the buck.
 Moreover, some jobs after graduation here pay more than your entire tuition combined, but more about that later.

 - Cost of Living: While we’re at the topic of costs, Canada is one of the cheapest countries to live in.
 Granted, some metropolitan cities like Vancouver and Toronto cost high, but most university districts and campuses fall in the inexpensive parts of the country.
-Food, rent, travel and entertainment, if you manage your expenses well and make use of the many student offers, you can live comfortably with a C$1000 budget.
-This is about 25% lower than in the USA and almost 60% lower than in the UK.
+Food, rent, travel, entertainment, and insurance, if you manage your expenses well and make use of the many student offers, you can live comfortably with a C$1320 budget.

 - Quality of Life: The United Nations ranks Canada as one of the best places to live in and study in.
 It has friendly people that welcome you with open arms, top quality of life at half the price, and a safe and peaceful community.
 Did you know?
-The population here is diverse, multicultural and consists of nearly 5 million international students.
+The population here is diverse, multicultural and consists of more than 7 lakh international students.

 - Quality of education: With 12 universities on the top 250 list of MS programs worldwide (QS World university rankings) Canada provides its students with a globally recognized education.
 Although there are fewer institutes that the USA or UK, the education here focuses mainly on research, innovation, and is at par with the top 10 universities in the world.
 A degree from here can get you a good chance at the hiring table too.